 BEHAVIOURAL THERAPY IN INDIVIDUAL AND GROUP THERAPY

-AT THE VERUS BONIFATIUS CLINIC
+AT THE VERUS BONIFATIUS CLINICBEHAVIOURAL THERAPY IN INDIVIDUAL AND GROUP THERAPY

 Behavioural therapy is a type of psychotherapy.
 While most therapies actively try to influence and optimise ways of thinking or actions of the person concerned, behavioural therapy tries to show patients methods that can help them cope with psychological or emotional problems and ultimately motivate the person concerned to help themselves.